Create the emaj extension in a database

 In this installation mode, all optimizations regarding E-Maj rollbacks are not available, leading to a decreased performance level of these operations.

-Changes in postgresql.conf configuration file
+Changes in the PostgreSQL instance configuration

 E-Maj parameters